PKU-MARL/DexterousHands/README.md

 pip install -e .
 ```

+## Getting Started

 ### Running the benchmarks

-To train your first policy, run this line:
+To train your first policy with ShadowHandOver task and PPO algorithm, run this line:

 ```bash
 python train.py --task=ShadowHandOver --algo=happo